Matravers School: History

 By 1959, the school had a Travel Club, and in the Easter vacation of that year the headmaster, Mr Watkins, and three other teachers took 23 children on a two-week holiday to Austria.
 In June 1962, 18 girls and 15 boys set off on a school trip to Bruges.

 New buildings for the school in Springfield Road, reported to have cost £130,000 and including a new Assembly Hall, were dedicated at a service in December 1962, with the Latin motto "Fortuna favet fortibus" (Fortune favours the brave) picked out in gold leaf.
 There were then 450 children in the school.

 In 1963, a local boxing club had its training nights in the school's gymn on Mondays and Thursdays and advertised "all lads welcome".

 In September 1970, the Bournemouth Sinfonietta presented a concert at the school, conducted by its founder George Hurst.

 After it became a comprehensive in September 1974, the school's name was changed to Matravers School.
 In May 1976, an extension costing £297,000 was under construction at the school, to provide five new science laboratories, a lecture room, four new classrooms, and a room for remedial work, making it possible for the number of children in the school to go up by 200.
 It was reported in 1977 that the school had doubled in size to 840 pupils since the arrival of the then headmaster Kenneth Evans eleven years before.

-From 1945, Westbury children who had passed the Eleven-plus exam travelled to the Trowbridge High Schools, and for many years the local provision for sixth formers continued to be in Trowbridge.
-A sixth form was established at the school in 2010, and in 2012 a purpose-built sixth form centre was opened.
+From 1945, Westbury children who had passed the eleven-plus exam travelled to the Trowbridge High Schools, and for many years the local provision for sixth formers continued to be in Trowbridge.
+A sixth form was established at the school in 2003, and in 2012 a purpose-built sixth form centre was opened.

 In February 2015 it was reported that the school had told the parents of special needs pupils to keep them at home during an Ofsted standards inspection; the school admitted this and commented that it was common practice to change timetables when school inspectors visited.
 At this point, there were 1,000 children in the school.

 Present day

-Matravers School now offers GCSEs and BTECs as programmes of study for pupils, while students in the sixth form have the option to study from a range of A-levels and further BTECs.
+Matravers School offers GCSEs and BTECs as programmes of study for pupils, while students in the sixth form have the option to study from a range of A-levels and further BTECs.

 The school's site has expanded since 1925.
 In 1963, its address was still given as Leigh Road, but it now has its main access and offices in Springfield Road.